 For example, if the client has performed numerous searches for real estate in the San Francisco Bay area, the search system may select San Francisco Bay as a search parameter or search term automatically for future searches of the index for real estate.

-While that could happen automatically, it’s also possible that a searcher might be prompted to see less results in certain instances.
+While that could happen automatically, it’s also possible that a searcher might be prompted to see fewer results in certain instances.

 In yet another embodiment, the client may be prompted for which results set to transmit and the prompt may include information about the limited search operation 110 or information providing a high-level comparison of the results set (e.g., “The full results of the search include over 1 billion pages, would you like to see the results of your search limited to the San Francisco Bay area?”, or “The full result set of your search `Iraq` and `war` is very large, would you like to limit this search to today’s news from major news sites?”).